joinpursuit/Pursuit-Core-Job-Readiness/README.md

 ### Interview format
 Fellows will have 45 minutes for their mock interview with a volunteer.
 Prepare for this as a real interview, including how you dress, and how you research the company and role.
 Fellows will be assessed along the updated [link] Behavioral Interview rubric.

-## Scheduling interviews
+### Scheduling interviews
 Program Managers will sign up Fellows who are ready for mock behavioral interviews every two weeks.
 Contact the PM via email to confirm the date, time, location and relevant job description for interview.
 Fellows will be scheduled if they’ve practiced Behavioral Interviews with the PM already and have scored “proficient” across the rubric.

-## Rescheduling Interviews
+### Rescheduling Interviews
 If the Fellow is unable to make the scheduled time, they can switch with another Fellow who’s already scheduled up to 48 hours in advance.
 If a Fellow needs to reschedule last minute for any reason, they need to contact their Program Manager as soon as possible.
 If a Fellow is a no-show for the interview or reschedules last minute for any reason, they will not be rescheduled for at least two weeks.

-## Recording lateness/no-shows
+### Recording lateness/no-shows
-Check with the Program Manager (or whoever is responsible that day for checking in Fellows to their interviews) to record attendance.
+Fellows will check in with the Program Manager (or whoever is responsible that day for checking in Fellows to their interviews) to record attendance.
 If a Fellow is “Late”, “No Show with Communication”, or “No Show Without Communication", this is considered a potential red flag toward job readiness.

-## Passing Interviews
+### Passing Interviews
 To pass the Behavioral Interview, Fellows must:
 (1) score proficient or above on the following rubric items:
 * Pop Pitch (tell me about yourself)